Want to know about mulberry molars? You are landed on the perfect page.

-In this article, I’m going to discuss mulberry molars.
+In this article, I am going to discuss a condition called mulberry molars.
 If you want to know anything about mulberry molars from its symptoms and causes to its treatment then keep reading this article.

 Mulberry molars are a dental condition usually associated with congenital syphilis, characterized by multiple rounded rudimentary enamel cusps on the permanent first molars.
 Mulberry molars are physically defective permanent molars.
 The deformity is caused by congenital syphilis.
 This type of abnormality is characterized by dwarfed molars with cusps covered with globular enamel growths.
 These teeth are functional but can be cosmetically fixed with crowns, bridges, or implants.